lareferencia/lareferencia-bot-blocker/README.md

 ## Blocking Strategies (`--block-strategy`)

 Strategies define how threats are scored and whether they should be blocked.
-Most strategies first check if the subnet's `total_requests` meet the **effective minimum request threshold** (determined by `--block-relative-threshold-percent`).
+Most strategies first check if the subnet's `total_requests` meet the **effective minimum request threshold**.
+This threshold (`effective_min_requests`) is calculated based on `--block-relative-threshold-percent` applied to the total requests in the window, but will not be lower than `--block-absolute-min-requests` (and always at least 1).

 **Important:** The `strategy_score`'s primary purpose is to **sort** the detected threats for reporting.
 The decision to actually block (`should_block`) depends on whether the threat meets the specific **blocking conditions** defined for that strategy, which may differ from the scoring logic.

 ### Tuning Thresholds

--   **`--block-relative-threshold-percent` (Relative Base Filter / Combined Condition 2 Source):**
+-   **`--block-relative-threshold-percent` & `--block-absolute-min-requests` (Base Filter / Combined Condition 2 Source):**
-    -   Sets the minimum share of total traffic a subnet needs to be considered initially.
-This percentage is applied to the `total_overall_requests` to calculate the `effective_min_requests` value (minimum 1).
+    -   These two parameters determine the `effective_min_requests` value used as a base filter by most strategies.
+    -   First, a value is calculated using the percentage (`--block-relative-threshold-percent`) of `total_overall_requests`.
+    -   Then, `effective_min_requests` is set to `max(1, calculated_percentage_value, --block-absolute-min-requests)`.
-    -   **`combined` Blocking Condition 2 (Mandatory):** Uses the calculated `effective_min_requests` directly as the threshold for the `Total Requests` condition.
+    -   **`combined` Blocking Condition 2 (Mandatory):** Uses the final `effective_min_requests` directly as the threshold for the `Total Requests` condition.
-    -   **Tuning:** Adjust based on overall traffic volume and desired sensitivity for the initial filter / Condition 2.
+    -   **Tuning:** Adjust the percentage based on desired sensitivity relative to total traffic.
+Adjust the absolute minimum to prevent overly low thresholds during low-traffic periods.
 -   **`--block-min-timespan-percent` (Combined Condition 1 Source):**
     -   **`combined` Blocking Condition 1 (Mandatory):** Sets the minimum percentage of the analysis window the subnet must be active.
     -   **Tuning:** Adjust based on how sustained you require the activity to be.
 Default is 50%.